-CVE-2022-47986 is a remote code execution vulnerability in IBM Aspera Faspex 4.4.2 Patch Level 1 and earlier.
-According to the provided content, the flaw is caused by unsafe YAML deserialization reachable through an obsolete API call.
-A remote attacker can send a specially crafted request to that obsolete API endpoint and trigger deserialization of attacker-controlled data, resulting in arbitrary command or code execution on the Aspera Faspex server.
-The obsolete API call was removed in Faspex 4.4.2 PL2.
+CVE-2022-47986 is a remote code execution vulnerability in IBM Aspera Faspex affecting version 4.4.2 Patch Level 1 and earlier.
+The flaw is caused by unsafe YAML deserialization reachable through an obsolete API call.
+A remote attacker can send a specially crafted request to that legacy API path and trigger deserialization of attacker-controlled data, resulting in arbitrary code execution on the Faspex server.
+IBM removed the obsolete API call in Faspex 4.4.2 Patch Level 2.
+The vulnerability has been observed in real-world exploitation, including ransomware and post-exploitation intrusion activity against internet-facing Faspex servers.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.